A furniture manufacturing software suite

 The custom CRM/ERP system

-Itransition’s DDC also took part in developing the customer’s combined CRM/ERP system, launching hundreds of optimizations and functional extensions for it.
+Itransition’s DDC also took part in developing the customer’s manufacturing software solution combining ERP and CRM capabilities, launching hundreds of optimizations and functional extensions for it.
 This business-critical solution compiles data about furniture buyers throughout physical and digital channels, including the integrated web/VR kitchen modeling application.
 The kitchen plans created with the help of this application get automatically converted into quotes and pushed to the CRM/ERP system, where these quotes are processed and further converted into orders.

 The warehouse management system